Polls close in historic Chicago mayoral election to replace Rahm Emanuel

 Lightfoot, who is openly gay, seized on outrage over the deadly shooting of black teenager Laquan McDonald -- at the hands of white officer Jason Van Dyke -- to launch her campaign.
 That was even before Emanuel announced he wouldn't seek a third term amid criticism for initially resisting calls to release video of the shooting.

-WHY WAS OBAMA CHIEF OF STAFF REACHING OUT TO SMOLLET PROSECUTOR?
+WHY WAS OBAMA CHIEF OF STAFF REACHING OUT TO SMOLLETT PROSECUTOR?

 "I'm not a person who decided I would climb the ladder of a corrupt political party," Lightfoot said during a debate last month.
 "I don't hold the title of committeeman, central committeeman, boss of the party."